NDIS Decision Support

 - Making decisions towards development of their initial NDIS Plan, including preparing for and attending NDIS Planning meetings where appropriate

 - Choosing a Support Coordinator with input from the participant

 - Problem-solving initial issues during implementation of the Plan

 - Have limited decision-making capacity

-- Have no existing avenues of informal or formal decision-making support.
+- Have limited existing avenues of informal or formal decision-making support

-You will be required to provide QAI with certain personal details which are necessary for the DSPP to deliver its services.
+You will be required to provide QAI with certain personal details which are necessary for our advocates to deliver their services.
 All personal information is treated as strictly confidential.

 Kirra* is a young 17-year-old indigenous woman with intellectual disability who lives in a small town in regional Queensland.

 In early 2020, Kirra was referred to QAI’s Decision Support by a local psychologist.
 Kirra had disengaged from school nearly two years ago.
 She had been living with her father, however he passed away suddenly last year so she had to move back to her mother’s house.
 She began getting into trouble with the ‘wrong crowd’ and engaging in criminal activity.
 She was drinking alcohol, using substances and was known to be sexually active.
 She was considered at high risk of pregnancy, offending, and suicide, particularly given her grief over the loss of her father with whom she had a close, supportive relationship.